run-llama/llama_index/llama-index-integrations/tools/llama-index-tools-wikipedia/README.md

 ```

 `load_data`: Loads a page from wikipedia
-`search_data`: Searchs wikipedia for a query and loads all matching pages
+`search_data`: Searches wikipedia for a query and loads all matching pages

 This loader is designed to be used as a way to load data as a Tool in a Agent.
 See [this LlamaIndex tutorial][1] for examples.